ridoweb/blog.bkp33/_posts/2022-09-18-the-iot-pattern.md

 ## Telemetry

 Telemetry is the most common case, when devices send messages with measurements obtained from sensors, such as _temperature_.
-Since these measuremens change frequently, the data is considered "volatile", and should be stored somewhere for further analysis.
+Since these measurement change frequently, the data is considered "volatile", and should be stored somewhere for further analysis.
 These messages can be as simple as numbers, or following a more complex schema.

 ```cs
 public interface ITelemetry<T> : IDeviceToCloud<T> { }